2022 California Superintendent of Public Instruction election

-The 2022 California Superintendent of Public Instruction election was held on June 7, 2022, to elect the Superintendent of Public Instruction of California.
-Unlike most other elections in the state, the office is not elected under the state's nonpartisan blanket primary system.
-Instead, the officially nonpartisan position is elected via a general election, with a runoff scheduled for November 8, 2022 as no candidate received a majority of the vote.
+The 2022 California Superintendent of Public Instruction election was held on June 7 and November 8, 2022, to elect the Superintendent of Public Instruction of California.
+Unlike most other elections in the state, the office is not elected under the state's top-two primary system.
+Instead, the officially nonpartisan position is elected at a primary election, with a runoff at a general election if no candidate receives a majority of the vote.

 Incumbent Superintendent Tony Thurmond, who was endorsed by the California Democratic Party, easily won re-election to a second term, defeating Lance Christensen, who was endorsed by the California Republican Party, by 26 points.
 He was first elected in 2018 with 50.9% of the vote, narrowly defeating Marshall Tuck in a runoff election.
 Thurmond's result was by far the best for a Democrat in the 2022 elections, although the race itself was nonpartisan.